OpenToAllCTF/OpenToAllCTF.github.io/rules.md

 permalink: /rules/
 ---

 These are the rules for participating with the OpenToAll CTF team.
-To join the team, go here:  (http://bit.ly/JoinOpenToAll)
+To join the team, go here: [join OpenToAll](http://bit.ly/JoinOpenToAll)<a></a>

 NOTE: These rules may change, and enforcement is at the discretion of the team leadership.